itskalvik/sgp-tools/README.md

         - `tsp.py`: TSP solver

 ## Datasets
+* High-resolution topography data can be downloaded from [NOAA Digital Coast](https://coast.noaa.gov/dataviewer/#/lidar/search/where:ID=10046/details/10046)
-* High-resolution topography and bathymetry datasets can be downloaded from [NOAA Digital Coast](https://coast.noaa.gov/digitalcoast/).
+* High-resolution bathymetry data can be downloaded from [NOAA Digital Coast](https://coast.noaa.gov/dataviewer/#/lidar/search/where:id=2475/details/2475)

 ## About SGP-Tools
 Please consider citing the following papers if you use SGP-Tools in your academic work :smile: